 Ebrahim’s 2015 Re-arrest

 After 4 years and 3 months in prison, Ebrabim was released on a royal pardon, only to be re-arrested 3 weeks later for a peaceful speech.
-He is being held by the authorities for 15 days (July 12-27 2015) with the charges of inciting hatred and sectarianism and calling for violence against the regime (state-owned media released this statement).
+He is being held by the authorities for 30 days (initially 15 days which were further extended) with the charges of inciting hatred and sectarianism and calling for violence against the regime (state-owned media released this statement).

 We stand behind Ebrahim Sharif and his values and know that he is innocent.
 We call on the government to release him immediately, along with the hundreds of other political prisoners languishing in Bahraini prison cells.